 ii) The story must be set more than 35 years in the past and:

-a) Display a secure understanding of the period in which they are set,
+a) Display a secure understanding of the period in which they are set and,

 iii) The format of the story must adhere to the following rules:

 a) Typed in Times New Roman 12 pt black font.
 Single or doubled spaced.
 Please do not include images.

-d) The name of the story and word count to be included within the header on every page.
+d) The name of the story to be included within the header on every page.

-i) Entries will be judged anonymously; and the name of the author will not be linked to the story/made available to either the initial readers (if used) or the judges until the winners are chosen.
+i) Entries will be judged anonymously; and the name of the author will not be linked to the story/made available to either the initial readers or the judges until the winners are chosen.

 ii) The judges of the HWA Dorothy Dunnett Short Story Competition will be looking for what they think is the best entry on the basis of quality and originality of prose, characterisation, period setting and storyline.

-iii) All entries may initially be read and judged by a team of readers who will score the entries to produce a smaller number of stories for the judging panel to read.
+iii) All entries will initially be read and judged by a team of readers who will score the entries to produce a smaller number of stories for the final judging panel to read.
 Stories which divide the readers can be reassessed by a further reader or readers appointed by the chair at this stage.
 This selection will form the longlist.
 The final judging panel will read the entire longlist to decide upon the shortlist and the eventual winner.
-If the standard of the longlist is sufficiently high however, the HWA and Dorothy Dunnett Society reserve the right to publish a longlist on social media, and include it in any future press releases or features on any of their media channels.
-In that case longlisted authors will be individually contacted by email shortly before the longlist is released.
+The HWA and Dorothy Dunnett Society reserve the right to publish a longlist on social media, and include it in any future press releases or features on any of their media channels.
+Longlisted authors will be contacted by email shortly before the longlist is released.
 The HWA cannot be held responsible for any emails not received.

-iv) The HWA reserves the right to increase or reduce the number of entries selected for the judges to read and for the shortlist at its sole discretion.
+iv) The HWA reserves the right to increase or reduce the number of entries selected for the final judges to read at its sole discretion.

 v) The judging panel will be appointed by the Chair of the HWA.
-Its decisions will be made in an impartial and fair way and will be final.
-No discussion/correspondence about the result will be considered nor will any feedback be given.
+Its decisions will be made in as an impartial and fair way as possible and will be final.
+No discussion/correspondence about the result will be considered nor can any feedback be given.

 5. SHORT LIST AND WINNER

-i) A longlist will be published in the second half of September 2020.
-The shortlist will be announced via the HWA website https://historicalwriters.org/ in the first week of October 2020 and shortlisted authors will be contacted directly and invited to the prize giving ceremony in London the following month.
-All shortlisted entrants will be contacted personally by email or telephone using the details provided at the time of entry.
+i) The shortlist, highly commended and winning stories will be announced via the HWA website https://historicalwriters.org/ in the first week of October 2021.
+All shortlisted entrants will be contacted personally by email using the details provided at the time of entry.

 iii) The winner will receive prize money of £500.
 The winner and the two Highly Commended authors will also be offered a mentoring session with both the Chair of the HWA and Norah Perkins of Curtis Brown either in person, on the phone or electronically.

-iv) The intention of the HWA and DDS it that the prize winning and shortlisted stories will also be published as an ebook / print on demand collection by the HWA.
-All shortlisted authors will receive two printed copies of the collection, and receive an award of £25 for their story’s inclusion.
+iv) The intention of the HWA and DDS is that the shortlisted stories will also be published as an ebook / print on demand collection by the HWA.
+In that case, all shortlisted authors will receive two printed copies of the collection, and receive an award of £25 for their story’s inclusion.
 The aim of this collection is to enable the shortlisted short stories to be more widely distributed to the industry as well as giving the shortlisted authors a memento of their achievement.

 i) Entrants retain the copyright in their entries